-Recently, many users came forwards and complaining that their Windows 10 PC Dropbox is not syncing their data.
+Recently, many users came forwards and complained that their Windows 10 PC Dropbox is not syncing their data.
 Also, now they are looking for some potential fixes to get rid of this situation.
 So, after that, we will decide to bring a guide to fix this issue to help the fixing not syncing issue on Dropbox.

-Also Read: Top 5 Dropbox Alternatives in 2021
+Also Read: Top 5 Dropbox Alternatives

 - How to Fix Dropbox not Syncing with Windows 10